Cookie (film)

-Cookie is a 1989 American crime comedy film directed by Susan Seidelman and starring Peter Falk, Emily Lloyd, and Dianne Wiest, with Michael V. Gazzo, Brenda Vaccaro, Adrian Pasdar, and Jerry Lewis.
+Cookie is a 1989 American crime comedy film directed by Susan Seidelman and starring Peter Falk, Emily Lloyd, and Dianne Wiest, with Michael V. Gazzo, Brenda Vaccaro, Adrian Pasdar, Jerry Lewis, and Joy Behar.

 Plot

 Night beside the Brooklyn Bridge.
 A man, seen only from the back, walks to a huge stretch limo and gets in.
 It explodes.
 The view through binoculars morphs into the title “cookie” and then to a tabloid headline “Dapper Dino dead”.
 At the funeral, the camera focuses on an elegantly dressed woman veiled in black.
 A flashback to “A few months earlier” shows the same person—Cookie Voltecki, dressed in an outfit that was rebellious in 1989, and her friend Pia, walking through a street fair.
 They jump the turnstiles at a public transit station and resist arrest.
 In court, Henry Solomon, a lawyer unknown to Cookie but familiar to the judge, rushes in, gets her released on her own recognizance and hustles her to a waiting limo for the long drive to meet her father.
 Her father is Dapper Dino Capisco, about be paroled after serving thirteen years of his sentence.
 He is disgusted with her gum-chewing, wise-cracking behavior and the way she has been worrying her mother—and he is worried about his parole.

 Back in the city, we learn her mother and Dino were not married.
 To straighten Cookie out, Dino sends her to work with his partner Carmine, on 7th avenue.

 Dino is paroled.
 His annoying wife, Bunny, drives him home.
 Cut to Lenore, preparing for a visit from Dino, who wants to take her to Atlantic City.
 They start making love and Cookie leaves.
 In Atlantic City, gang kingpin Arnold Ross tells Dino that he bought out Carmine—and hence Dino—and the money Dino was counting on for his retirement is with his partner.
 Dino confronts Carmine, who promises they'll talk at his Christmas party.

 At Lenore's urging, he takes Cookie.
 Enzo Della Testa, the capo di tutti cappi” tells Carmine he must “deal with” Dino.
 Carmine welcomes Dino home among his friends.
 When Carmine's son makes a pass at her, Cookie burns his tie with her cigarette.
 Dino takes her out to the parking lot and tells her that you never let people know that revenge is coming.
 Dino has her drive the limo.
 Federal agents follow them, but Cookie loses them.